aqrmzar21/giscana/README.md

 ## Overview

-Giscana is a comprehensive disaster management system that focuses on natural disasters such as floods and landslides.
+Giscana is a comprehensive disaster management system that focuses on natural disasters such as banjirs and longsors.
 The system provides interactive maps, evacuation planning, and aid distribution management to enhance community resilience.

 ## Features